sparkle-project/Sparkle/README.markdown

 2. Changes from the master branch need to be merged
 3. Bugs and issues have to be fixed

+The current status of Sparkle 2.x is tracked in issue #1523.

 If you can help with any of the above, please submit pull requests!

 New issues that are found should be [reported here](https://github.com/sparkle-project/Sparkle/issues).
 Internal design documents can be found in [Documentation](Documentation/).
 Discussion of this fork can be found in [this issue](https://github.com/sparkle-project/Sparkle/issues/363).